🖥️ Sessions

 }

-You’ll get code in the response that you can use on your WhatsApp app to connect the session:
+You’ll get code in the need to enter in WhatsApp app to authenticate the session:

 {